 - Believe that competitiveness will lead to the greatest good due to the “invisible hand”

-Of course this list is not exhaustive and we can add some more points to it, but I will limit it here to the 6 assumptions as they see the most relevant for me.
+Of course, this list is not exhaustive and we can add some more points to it, but I will limit it here to the 6 assumptions as they see the most relevant for me.

 Future Business – Changing the old narrative

-As mentioned before, the news coverage around Fridays for Future, ecological impact, social responsibility and other topics are surging and putting most of the business narratives to an end or even endangering the companies who still follow them.
+As mentioned before, the news coverage around Fridays for Future, ecological impact, social responsibility, and other topics are surging and putting most of the business narratives to an end or even endangering the companies who still follow them.

-But lets go into it one by one to understand what is changing and why there needs to be a different way of doing business in the future.
+But let’s go into it one by one to understand what is changing and why there needs to be a different way of doing business in the future.

 1. Business is not just about economics

 But reality shows that businesses have a broad spectrum of responsibilities and a broad spectrum of stakeholders they are responsible for.
 So businesses are a big part of our society and not isolated.
 Certainly, it is important to be profitable and generate money.
-But purpose and stakeholder management will be a way more important factor than previously believed.
+But purpose and stakeholder management will be way more important factors than previously believed.

 2. Business and ethics are not separate